umd-lib/patsy/README.md

 ## Data Files

-Contact Joshua Westgrad for access to the Box directory containing the accession and restores CSV files.
+Contact Joshua Westgrad for access to the GitHub repository containing the accession and restores CSV files.

-CSV files containing the accession records are stored in the "batches" subdirectories of:

-* data/accessions/[newspapers | prange | libdc]

-CSV files containing the restore records are stored in folders underneath the "data/restores" directory.
+Some sample data is provided in this repository for testing.
+See [sample_data/README.md][2].

 ## Running the Tests